AllenMendes/Finding-Lane-Lines-in-Image-and-Video/CarND-LaneLines-P1/Writeup.md

 ![hslfilout](https://user-images.githubusercontent.com/8627486/43037702-622aa64a-8cde-11e8-9ae5-baf95dd78378.png)

  ### 2. Convert image to grayscale for Canny Edge detection
- As the canny edge detector requires a grayscale image (as the algoirthm looks for gradient values) as an input image, we convert the color selected HSL image into a grayscale image and give it to the canny edge detector.
+ As the canny edge detector requires a grayscale image (as the algorithm looks for gradient values) as an input image, we convert the color selected HSL image into a grayscale image and give it to the canny edge detector.
  ##### Color selected HSL image converted to grayscale
  ![grayfilout](https://user-images.githubusercontent.com/8627486/43037727-ec5a12ec-8cde-11e8-8e32-854679044456.png)